decentraland/old-documentation/_posts/decentraland/2018-01-01-marketplace.md

 ## Providing Feedback

-We’ve worked to ensure that the Marketplace is simple and easy to use, but if you ever have questions or feedback, please reach out to us using the in-app Intercom widget.
+We’ve worked to ensure that the Marketplace is simple and easy to use but if you ever have questions or feedback please reach out to us using the in-app Intercom widget.

 For a more in-depth orientation to the Marketplace, [checkout our video tutorial here](/decentraland/getting-started-marketplace-video)!